TamuGeoInnovation/Tamu.GeoInnovation.js.monorepo/README.md

 If you would like to contribute, please be sure to read the[ contribution guidelines](CONTRIBUTING.md).

-## I can't contribute but have feedback about Aggiemap

-That's OK!
-We value any and all feedback.
-If your feedback relates to a bug in Aggiemap, please [submit an issue](https://github.com/TamuGeoInnovation/Tamu.GeoInnovation.js.monorepo/issues).
-Issues are a place for feature or bug discourse and anything you post in there is PUBLIC for everyone to see!

-For general questions or feedback that requires private communication, please email gis@tamu.edu.
+For general questions, feedback, or inquiries that requires private communication, please email gis@tamu.edu.